nwgat/uPyLoRa/README.md

 #
-this is a cleaned up and simplified version of PyLoRa by lemariva
+this is a cleaned up and simplified version of PyLoRaWAN by lemariva

 # uPyLora
 ESP32 using MicroPython meets lora.